Definition of Industrialism

 - Word origin of “industrialism” – Online Etymology Dictionary: etymonline.com

 - Casey, Catherine.
 1995.
 Work, Self, and Society: After Industrialism.
 London: Routledge.

 - Cochran, Thomas C. 1981.
 Frontiers of Change: Early Industrialism in America.
 New York: Oxford University Press.

-- Esping-Andersen, Gosta.
+- Esping-Andersen, Gøsta, ed.
 1993.
-Changing Classes Stratification and Mobility in Post-Industrial Societies.
-London: Sage Publications.
+Changing Classes: Stratification and Mobility in Post-industrial Societies.
+Thousand Oaks, CA: SAGE.

 - Jaher, Frederic Cople.
 1968.
 The Age of Industrialism in America: Essays in Social Structure and Cultural Values.
 New York: Free Press.